Meduzz/fuck.js/README.md

 ## Fuck.js terminology

     Mutation = Event from DOM.eventHandler or other component.
-Think case classes.
+Think case classes mutating your state.
     Component = Big chunk of html, the state you need and the logic to make it live Action = Can be both an event, or an command to mount a component or both.
+Emitted by your route settings.
     Router = A Router, with a twist.

 ## The moving parts